life-and-dev/son/index.md

 Now, some Trinitarians will argue that it was only the human-part of Jesus that served God and that it is no longer the case because Jesus is now exalted.
 If this was true, Jesus would not need to pray to God after he was exalted (​Luke 24:30).

-Paul who wrote his letters after Jesus' exaltation, teaches that even though Jesus is our Lord in his exalted state, Jesus still intercedes for believers (​Romands 8:34).
+Paul who wrote his letters after Jesus' exaltation, teaches that even though Jesus is our Lord in his exalted state, Jesus still intercedes for believers (​Romans 8:34).
 This would not have been necessary if he was God himself.

 In addition Paul also wrote that Jesus still submit and serve God (1 Corinthians 3:23; 11:3; 15:28; Romans 6:10).
 Even Peter confirms this (Acts 3:13; 4:27-30 ESV), although some translations translated ["servant" as "child"](https://eternal.family.net.za/god/son/essence/of-god/parent).